proddata/crate/docs/config/cluster.rst

 ..
 NOTE::

-   This allocation setting has no effect on recovery of primary shards!
-Even when ``cluster.routing.allocation.enable`` is set to ``none``, nodes will recover their unassigned local primary shards immediatelly after restart.
+   This allocation setting has no effect on the :ref:`recovery
+   <glossary-shard-recovery>` of primary shards!
+Even when
+   ``cluster.routing.allocation.enable`` is set to ``none``, nodes will recover their unassigned local primary shards immediatelly after restart.

 .. _cluster.routing.rebalance.enable: